 The 400i is a prime example.

-Like the 400S, it’s incredibly detailed and smooth, but improves upon the issue of grain that we discussed earlier.
+Like the 400S, it’s incredibly detailed and smooth but improves upon the issue of grain that we discussed earlier.

-It’s not really trying to impress you, but ends up doing just that because it’s a bit more laid back and thus more enjoyable over a longer listening period.
+It’s not really trying to impress you but ends up doing just that because it’s a bit more laid back and thus more enjoyable over a longer listening period.

 Like the 400S, there are some things to keep in mind: